HL7NZ/hpi/input/pagecontent/index.md

 ### Identifiers

-This IG makes extensive use of identifiers - such as the Common Person Number (CPN).
+This IG makes extensive use of identifiers - such as the HPI Person ID (CPN).
 These are defined in the [New Zealand Base IG](https://fhir.org.nz/ig/base/namingSystems.html) on the identifiers tab there.

 Note that these identifiers are correct as at the time of publishing the Base IG.
 When